Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageFileCopy.md

 ### -SrcContainer
 Specifies a cloud blob container object.
-You can create cloud blob container object or use the Get-AzureStorageContainer cmdlet.
+You can create cloud blob container object or use the Get-AzStorageContainer cmdlet.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.Blob.CloudBlobContainer